freenet-mobile/app/README.md

 You can access and create content on Freenet.
 Access FMS Archive to see what the Freenet community is talking about.

+### Will there be a "Mobile FMS"?

+We'll work on Forums, File sharing, Blogging and Friend-to-friend support on the Mobile app.

 # Contributing

 [Freenet][3] and [Freenet Mobile][1] are open source projects developed entirely by volunteers.
 If you would like to contribute to the project, you are very welcome.